 1301 Texas Avenue

 Houston, TX 77002

 Free foreclosure counseling is available.
 They also operate a volunteer law program and offer employment services from H-EEC Economic Empowerment Center.
 Immigrants are also a focus of this center.
-More Houston area Urban League.
+More details on assistance from Houston TX Urban League.